 Prior to applying for a grant, the interested individual(s) must provide the Selectboard with the need for the grant, and the present and future costs associated with the grant.
-The Selectboard must vote whether or not to pursue the grant funding.
+The Selectboard must vote whether or not to pursue the grant funding and which Town funds will be utilized for any required grant matches or non-reimbursable expenses.
 If the Selectboard votes to pursue the grant, the Town Manager or Selectboard must appoint a Grant Program Manager (GPM), who is an employee of the town of Richmond, to be responsible for the management of the grant.
-The GPM must be an employee of the Town of Richmond.
-Certain grants require approval from other public bodies or officers, and the interested individuals and GPM are responsible for acquiring those approvals before the approaching the selectboard for approval.
+Certain grants require approval from other public bodies or officers, and the interested individuals and GPM are responsible for acquiring those approvals before approaching the Selectboard for approval.
 The Selectboard shall retain the right to reject, refuse, or return grant funding after an award has been made to the Town of Richmond.